 Q. Can I use MLC for a continuously operated re-circulating system?

 YES.
-As Uponor MLC is manufactured to EN ISO 21003 it is permitted to be used for return pipework of a recirculating system.
+As Uponor MLC is manufactured to EN ISO 21003, it is permitted to be used for a DHW recirculating system.

 Q. Will Uponor MLC be affected if I bury the pipe in a screed?

 NO. Uponor S-Press PLUS press fittings use high grade materials that are no affected by the chemicals found within a standard screed.
 However, all other fittings other than Uponor press fittings, should be protected if being buried in a screed.

 Building regulations require that any pipes laid for domestic services are able to be withdrawn from a screed in case of a product failure.
 For this reason, MLC pipe-in-conduit may need to be used to lay a pipe in the screed.

 Q. Can I use MLC as a discharge pipe from a boiler or cylinder safety valve?

 NO. Discharge pipework should be capable of temperatures that exceed the maximum working temperature of the MLC system.
 For this reason we recommend that an all metal system is used for these types of safety discharge outlets.

 YES.
 MLC should be insulated to suit the Building Regulations.
 All insulation should comply to the relevant national standards (BS 5422) to prevent heat loss or transfer of heat

 Uponor metal press fittings and the Uponor RS riser system fittings are all colour coded for easy identification.
 In fact, even the MLC pipes have colour coded end plugs for easy size identification.
 To help select the correct jaw for each fitting, even these are colour coded for easy size identification.